The Must-Dos in Turangi: The Gateway to the Tongariro National Park

-Location: The Ketetahi Car Park for the Tongariro Crossing is 24km from Turangi.
+Location: The Ketetahi Car Park for the Tongariro Crossing is 24km (15 miles) from Turangi.
 Take State Highway 1 south, then State Highway 46 where the Ketetahi Car Park is signposted.

-The Ka Mate Haka, the Haka performed by the All Blacks, was in fact created just a stone’s throw away from Turangi!
-Opotaka is a historical Maori pa site (fortified village) where you can learn about the history of the Haka, see the remains of the Maori settlement, and get amazing views of Mt Tongariro across Lake Rotoaira.
+The Ka Mate Haka, the Haka performed by the All Blacks, was created just a stone’s throw away from Turangi.
+Opotaka is a historical Maori pa site (fortified village) where you can learn about the history of the Haka, see the remains of the Maori settlement, and enjoy amazing views of Mt Tongariro across Lake Rotoaira.

-Location: 13km from Turangi.
-Follow State Highway 47 for 9km where Opotaka is signposted.
+Location: 13km (8 miles) from Turangi.
+Follow State Highway 47 for 9km (5.5 miles) where Opotaka is signposted.

-Location: 4km from Turangi.
+Location: 4km (2 miles) from Turangi.
 Head south on State Highway 1 where the Tongariro National Trout Centre is well signposted.

 Location: Tongariro River.
 Look out for fishing access signs along the Tongariro River Trail.
 You must hold a Taupo District Fishing License to fish in the river.
 See What You Need to Know About Fishing in New Zealand for more information.

-Location: 12km from Turangi.
-Find the walk and car park signposted about 8km along State Highway 47.
+Location: 12km (7 miles) from Turangi.
+Find the walk and car park signposted about 8km (5 miles) along State Highway 47.

-Or walk this 15km loop following the Tongariro River.
-Accessible from the town, the Tongariro River Trail is a grade 2 cycling and walking trail crossing a couple of swing bridges and proving awesome views of the river along the way.
-See a mix of landscapes from urban to the countryside to native forest in this varied trail.
+Experience the great outdoors on this 15km (9-mile) loop following the Tongariro River.
+Accessible from town, the Tongariro River Trail is a grade 2 cycling and walking trail crossing a couple of swing bridges and providing awesome views of the river along the way.
+See a mix of landscapes, from urban to the countryside to native forest, on this varied trail.
 Shorter loops can be done by crossing the Major Jones Bridge.

 Location: While there are several access points to the trail, the most popular place to start is from the Tongariro River Bridge on State Highway 1.

-7. Do white water rafting on the Tongariro River
+7. Go White Water Rafting on the Tongariro River

 Yes, another awesome activity on the Tongariro River is white water rafting!
-Join a trip on the grade 3 stretch of river with more than 50 rapids to tackle!
-See a mix of scenery from deep river gorges to rolling countryside on this rafting trip that’s suitable for all ages.
+Join a trip on the grade 3 stretch of river with more than 50 rapids to tackle.
+See a mixture of scenery from deep river gorges to rolling countryside on this rafting trip that’s suitable for all ages.
 Alternatively, try the grade 4 trip on the river only available a few times a year.
-Book your white water rafting trip with Rafting New Zealand or Tongariro River Rafting.
+Book your white water rafting trip with Rafting New Zealand (more info on Viator and Tripadvisor) or Tongariro River Rafting (on Viator and Tripadvisor).